 |8 sprigs||Fresh thyme|

 |100ml||Dry white wine|

-- Sweat the onion, bay leaves, and thyme on medium heat in the butter for 1 minute.
+Over a medium heat, in a large pan, soften the onion, bay leaves and thyme in the butter for 1 minute.

-- Add the mussels and white wine.
-Cover with a lid and cook for 4-5 minutes until the mussels open.
+Add the mussels and white wine, cover the pan tightly with a lid and cook for 4-5 minutes, until the mussels open.

 Stir in the cream and chopped parsley, then serve in a large dish or 4 soup plates.
 Give finger bowls to your guests and lots of good French bread to mop up the wonderful juices.